imgcook/awesome-imgcook/README.md

 # awesome-imgcook

-[imgcook](https://github.com/imgcook) is an ingenious chef who specializes in cooking with something for the front-end intelligence.
+[imgcook](https://github.com/imgcook) is an ingenious chef who specializes in cooking with something for the Web intelligence.

 ## Contents